AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-a-basic-auth-request.md

 # HTTP > Make a Basic Authorization request module

 Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.
-This module enables you to configure an HTTP request with HTTP basic authorization and submit it to a server.
+This Adobe Workfront Fusion module enables you to configure an HTTP request with HTTP basic authorization and submit it to a server.
 The received HTTP response is then contained in the output bundle.

 ## Access requirements